What is an accredited institution?

 - exemption is only awarded on the basis of qualifications, and cannot be considered on the basis of work experience

-- exemption is only awarded on the basis of qualifications which contain relevant content to papers at the Fundamental level of the ACCA Qualification
+- exemption is only awarded on the basis of qualifications which contain relevant content to exams at the Applied Skills and Applied Knowledge levels of the ACCA Qualification